golemfactory/yapapi/README.md

 or running commands within the execution unit on the provider's end.

-Depending on the number of workers, and thus, the maximum number of providers that your runner Engine utilizes in parallel, a single worker may tackle several tasks (fragments of your work) and you can differentiate the steps that need to happen once per worker run, which usually means once per provider node - but that depends on the exact implementation of your worker function - from those that happen for each
+Depending on the number of workers, and thus, the maximum number of providers that your Executor utilizes in parallel, a single worker may tackle several tasks (fragments of your work) and you can differentiate the steps that need to happen once per worker run, which usually means once per provider node - but that depends on the exact implementation of your worker function - from those that happen for each